Agkistrodon bilineatus: Behavior

 Much like the cottonmouth, with whom it shares a genus, this species has a reputation for having a nasty disposition and being extremely dangerous, a reputation probably not well deserved.
 They are generally shy by nature and if threatened their first instinct is to rely on camouflage.
 If unable to do so they will use a threat display to ward off potential predators.
 The tightly coiled animal will raise the last several inches of its tail, this portion often being bright yellow or green in juveniles and a faded yellow or green in adults, the animal will then tail vibrate, creating a loud whipping sound against its coils or surroundings.
 This particular behavior is very reminiscent of caudal luring, though in a more violent fashion and is often accompanied by a strike or less commonly a gaping display similar to that of A. piscivorus.
 They generally will only display these behaviors when given no other choice.
 In captivity, A. bilineatus are often known for aggression stemming from their characteristic lack of predictability.

+Diet

+Juveniles eat frogs and lizards, while adults mainly eat small mammals and lizards in the genus Ctenosaura.